Pancir/i18n-gen/README.md

 If you have problem in previous step you probably need to read about the git and the rust cargo settings.

 - Create a directory where you will store your translations.
-This directory must contain file `!defatul.yml` which is considered by the generator as a main template file.
+This directory must contain file `en-EN.yml` which is considered by the generator as a main template file.
-Example:
+(You may change default file name via `Config` struct)
+File content example:
 ```yml
 en-EN:
   hello: hello world!